Submissions

 • BIPOC writers, LGBTQ+ voices, disabled perspectives, and other underrepresented groups

-We’re looking for analysis and factual reporting, not:
+We’re looking for analysis and investigative reporting, not:

 • Hot takes without substance or research